Do Test Scores Help Teachers Give Better Track Advice to Students? A Principal Stratification Analysis: Statistical framework

 Adapting Theorem 1 of \cite{Imai2023} to this context, it is possible to show that\footnote{For the derivation of this equation and all the others in this section, see the proofs in the Online \nameref{ap:apce_proof}. }

 where the terms in the numerator do not depend on missing potential outcomes and can be estimated with their sample analogs.
 The denominator is instead the proportion of Helpable students, given that Rebels are excluded because of the Monotonicity Assumption \ref{a:strata_monoton}, and can only be partially identified.
 In some settings, even if principal strata are latent, their proportions can be point identified under specific assumptions.
-This is the case, for example, of the proportion of compliers in IV settings.
-In our case, because the principal strata are defined by the joint values of $Y(r)$, the strata proportions are not point identified unless we impose further assumptions on the distribution of potential outcomes and the recommendation $R$.
+This is the case, for example, of the proportion of compliers in IV settings, because $Z$ is random.
+In our case, because the principal strata are defined by the joint values of $Y(r)$ and $R$ is confounded, the strata proportions are not point-identified unless we impose further assumptions on the distribution of potential outcomes and the recommendation $R$.

 To address this problem, \cite{Imai2023} propose to derive non-parametric bounds for the $APCE_{H}$ by bounding the terms $Pr(Y_{i}(R)=1)$ in the denominator of (\ref{e:apce_h_est}).
 Using Assumption 1 and the Law of Total Probability, it is possible to show that these bounds are: